Sales-Led GTM Trends in 2026

 Your message needs to relay its key points even when filtered through an AI.

-As large language models summarise and prioritise information on behalf of buyers, the challenge is clear for all revenue teams.
+As AI models summarise and prioritise information on behalf of buyers, the challenge is clear for all revenue teams.
 They must learn to craft messages and content, both for outreach and branding, that penetrate the AI layer.
 Whether it's a smartphone's call screen, Apple Intelligence's mail summary, or AI-generated snippets on search results, your message needs to relay its key points even when filtered through an AI.

 2026 in a Nutshell